 Sadly, there isn’t a role option on Fetlife for “Basically submissive at heart but still gets a huge rush from Topping once in a while because I like the feeling of power and the reactions and the knowledge that I’m giving so much pleasure.”

 Remember: a label is the beginning of a conversation, not the end.

 Kinky item of the day: Collars by Kabunza.
-I’m not affiliated with this company in any way, but I could talk them up forever because 1) Aemilia Hawk is the most wonderful human being and I adore her.
+I’m not affiliated with this company in any way, but I could talk them up forever because 1) Aemilia Hawk is a wonderful human being and I adore her.
 2) their stuff is so beautiful it makes my heart sing.
 3) their customer service is brilliant.
 4) we should all support our friendly neighbourhood kinky businesses.

 I hope you enjoyed this post!
 If you’d like to support me, please consider becoming a sexy Patron, buying me a virtual coffee, or shopping with my affiliates in the right hand sidebar.